DanielMein/Multiple-I2C-with-Arduino/README.md

 # Multiple-I2C-with-Arduino
-Multiple I2C Buses with an Arduino
+Multiple I2C Busses with an Arduino